0xDEADFED5/ps_tiny11/README.md

 #### Changes from tiny11builder:

 - Items to remove are searched for by case-insensitive substring.
 If an item name is adjusted slightly in a new build this script should hopefully still find it.
 For instance, instead of "Microsoft-Windows-InternetExplorer-Optional-Package\~31bf3856ad364e35\~amd64\~\~11.0.22621.1702", this script searches for "InternetExplorer" in the setup image and gets the full package name from there.
-- ps_tiny11 will tell you about items it doesn't find in the setup image
+- ps_tiny11 will tell you about packages/apps it doesn't find
 - ps_tiny11 will search drives for a Windows setup image and prompt for confirmation
+- If there's only one ImageIndex in the install.wim, it will automatically be selected
 - If no Windows installer found, prompt to modify running Windows
-- If there's only one ImageIndex in the install.wim, it will automatically be selected
-- Various sanity checks
+- Various sanity checks and fixes
 - Many additional tweaks
 - Modify hosts file to block telemetry servers

 Like tiny11builder, oscdimg.exe is included for creating the ISO.
 Also included is an unattended answer file, which is used to bypass the MS account on OOBE and apply HKCU registry tweaks.
 I've tried to improve privacy a fair bit, but it only scratches the surface.
 I recommend using [O&O ShutUp10++](https://www.oo-software.com/en/shutup10) to do a better job.
+Protip:  Use Microsoft Store to install Firefox after you install Windows.

 Tested on Windows 11 version 22H2 (22621.2428) amd64 and (22621.1702).
 Other builds should mostly work.